-- If your bicycle has a defect that was already present at the time of transfer of risk (the transfer of risk takes place when the bicycle is handed over to the buyer after the purchase is completed), the buyer can claim this defect from the seller within 2 years of this date; if a defect is discovered in the first 6 months after the transfer of risk, it is refutably assumed that the defect is a material defect.
-Normal wear and tear (e.g. on tyres, tubes, chains, sprockets, brake pads, paint job) and ageing in a customary extent do not constitute material defects, rather only initial defects that were present at the time of transfer of risk, irrespective of whether they are visible or concealed. - It is the customer's sole responsibility to ensure regular maintenance and care of the bicycle (including adherence to all inspections in accordance with these operating instructions); regular care, maintenance and inspections extend the service life of your bicycle. - KTM does not provide any warranty for discolouration of the paint job.
-UV radiation causes certain colour changes in coatings and surfaces, and the composition of neon paint jobs in particular can cause these changes to occur more strongly or quickly. - Warranty claims and complaints must be settled with the dealer from which the bicycle was purchased.
-An original receipt with date of purchase must be presented in all cases. - The Terms and Conditions of KTM Fahrrad GmbH apply to commercial users.
+Legal claims for material defects against your dealer remain unaffected by this warranty.
+If your bicycle has a defect that was already present at the time of transfer of risk (the transfer of risk takes place when the bicycle is handed over to the buyer by the seller after the purchase is completed), the buyer can claim this defect from the seller within 2 years of this date; if a defect is discovered in the first 6 months after the transfer of risk, it is refutably assumed that the defect is a material defect.
+Normal wear and tear (e.g. on tyres, tubes, chains, sprockets, brake pads, paint job) and ageing in a customary extent do not constitute material defects, rather only initial defects that were present at the time of transfer of risk, irrespective of whether they are visible or concealed.
+KTM does not provide any warranty for discolouration of the paint job.
+UV radiation causes certain colour changes in coatings and surfaces, and the composition of neon paint jobs in particular can cause these changes to occur more strongly or quickly.